-A barcode is simply an inventory tracking tool that retailers use in their computer systems.
+Each different product you sell requires its own barcode.
 For example, if you sell a t-shirt that comes in one color and 3 different sizes you would need to buy 3 barcodes.
 If the t-shirt comes in 2 sizes and 3 colors you would need 6 barcodes.
-This way, if one of the sizes is selling faster than the others, the store will be able to tell instantly which one needs to be replenished without having to do a manual shelf count.
+This way, if one of the colors/sizes is selling faster than the others, the store can simply look in their computer and see which one needs to be replenished without having to do a manual shelf count.
 This same formula applies for all styles, colors, flavors, sizes or any other variation of your product.
 They all need their own unique barcode.

 Yes, the barcodes work for Amazon.
 There is a great deal of misinformation about UPC barcodes and Amazon’s requirements in various Seller Forums.
 To be very clear, the barcodes we sell will work perfectly fine on Amazon.
 Cross-checking with the GS1 database is not something Amazon automatically does.
 This only occurs if you select an advanced option AFTER you list your products that says “Create My Own Brand.”
 If you select that option, they offer cross-checking the GS1 database as one of 4 possible ways to verify your brand ownership.
 For some reason, Amazon has chosen to use misleading language on their website and it is causing a lot of unnecessary concerns.
 If you simply do not check the advanced option of “Create My Own Brand” you will not have any issues whatsoever.

 No. All of our barcode fees are one-time only and you never have to pay any renewal fees or future fees of any kind.
 Because we joined GS1 / U.C.C. in 1999, before they started charging renewal fees (August, 2002), we don’t have to pay renewal fees.
 Therefore, you don’t have to pay renewal fees.